-Other places along the route provide other attractions – from the ducal palace at Vila Viçosa to Portalegre’s cork factory museum!
+Other places along the route provide other attractions – from the marble town of Borba to Portalegre’s cork factory museum!

 If the castles here aren’t enough for you – or you’re looking for a longer north-south route – simply combine this route with all or part of the Alentejo Circuit to tick off more fortresses or get you closer to the Algarve.

 - The roads – quiet and rolling, with spectacular views… what more could you ask